JPilawka/YMLLocaleEditor/README.md

 * Configuration

 * Database creation
+    in terminal (in the app catalogue):
+        >rake db:create

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+    in terminal (in the app catalogue):
+        >rake db:migrate

 # YMLLocaleEditor

 Simple app for editing localization files in YAML format.
 You can choose file from server, edit all text values (no key editing possible, as they are restricted in the final application) and save it to server and commit changed file to github.

 Application base on PostgreSQL database, where temporary informations are stored and manipuleted.

+Also uses my Very Simple Pagination script